Videos can play directly in the email and web pages all thanks mostly to HTML5.

 |Apple Mail||Yes on desktop and iPhones running iOS 10+.
 Not on iPhones running iOS 8+ (see note above)|

 **Older browsers show the fallback image

-Follow these steps to add an embedded video and appropriate fallbacks in your Modern Editor design.
+Follow these steps to add an embedded video and appropriate fallbacks in your design.

-4. Start adding in your embedded video links and poster/fallback images on the edit content panel (left side).
+3. Add your embedded video links and poster/fallback images

-Type in the URL's for the various formats.
-For more information on which email clients and web browsers support which types of video formats please review the previous sections that covers support.
-You don’t have to create all three versions of your video but you’ll get the best support if you do.
+Type in the URLs for the various formats.
+You don’t need to create all three versions of your video but you’ll get the best support if you do.

-Tip: If you paste in the full YouTube or Vimeo link the editor will automatically add your video thumbnail and alt text from the link you used (note, the shortened “share” link will not work).
+Tip: If you paste in the full YouTube or Vimeo link, the editor will automatically add your video thumbnail and alt text.
+(The shortened “share” link will not work.)